How much can I contribute?

 If you had $1.4 million to less than $1.5 million then you can contribute up to $200,000, otherwise, the maximum you can put in is only $100,000.

 Aged 65 or more

-Generally, if you are aged 65 to 74 you must have met the ‘work test’ – 40 hours of gainful employment in 30 consecutive days – before you can contribute concessional, non-concessional and CGT cap contributions.
+If you’re aged 65 to 74, you must have met the ‘work test’ – 40 hours of gainful employment in 30 consecutive days – before you can contribute concessional, non-concessional and CGT contributions.

 If you’re aged 74, then you only have up until 28 days after the end of the month in which you turn 75 for the trustee to receive your contribution.

 Note that the work test and age restriction don’t apply to downsizer contributions.

 The change to the work test allowing you to contribute in the first year the work test is not met, provided your total superannuation balance is below $300,000, doesn’t come into play until 1 July next year.